Data Scientist Visa Sponsorship Jobs in Washington

 Which visa types are most common for data scientist roles in Washington?

-The H-1B is the most widely used visa for data scientists in Washington, given that data science meets the specialty occupation standard requiring at least a bachelor's degree in a directly related field such as statistics, computer science, or applied mathematics.
-Candidates from Australia may qualify for the E-3, and Canadian and Mexican nationals often use the TN visa under the mathematician or computer systems analyst categories, depending on role scope.
+The H-1B visa is the most widely used visa for data scientists in Washington, given that data science meets the specialty occupation standard requiring at least a bachelor's degree in a directly related field such as statistics, computer science, or applied mathematics.
+Candidates from Australia may qualify for the E-3 visa, and Canadian and Mexican nationals often use the TN visa under the mathematician or computer systems analyst categories, depending on role scope.

 Which cities in Washington have the most data scientist sponsorship jobs?